fieldtrip/website/_includes/shared/tutorial/headmodel_read_align.md

     cfg.coordsys = 'ctf'; % the desired coordinate system
     mri_realigned = ft_volumerealign(cfg, mri)

 Identifying the nasion is easy.
 However, it is difficult, if not impossible, to visually distinguish the left and right side from the anatomical MRI.
 That is why at the DCCN (where this scan was made) we _always_ include a vitamine-E capsule at the right side of the head.
-Sometimes teh vitamine-E capsule is taped on the right mastoid, sometimes it is taped into the right earshell of the protective headphones.
+Sometimes the vitamine-E capsule is taped on the right mastoid, sometimes it is taped into the right earshell of the protective headphones.
 To determine the rpa in this specific MRI, you first search for the vitamine-E capsule and then search for the fiducial that marks the right ear canal.
 Once the rpa been determined, you can move on to the lpa.
 Other labs might use vitamine-E capsules at the anatomical landmarks themselves, or might not use any fiducials, so please update your own coregistration procedure accordingly.